Mediator Pakistan urges Trump to extend Iran deadline

 "To allow diplomacy to run its course, I earnestly request President Trump to extend the deadline for two weeks."

-The appeal came hours ahead of a deadline set by Trump to carry out the "complete demolition" of Iran's critical infrastructure, particularly bridges and power plants, if a deal was not reached by midnight GMT.
+The appeal came hours ahead of a deadline set by Trump to carry out the "complete demolition" of Iran's critical infrastructure, particularly bridges and power plants, if a deal was not reached by 8pm ET (8am SGT).

-A key US demand of Tehran has been the reopening of the strait which has been virtually closed since US-Israeli offensive began Feb 28.
+A key US demand of Tehran has been the reopening of the strait, which has been virtually closed since the US-Israeli offensive began on Feb 28.

-Earlier Tuesday in Washington, The US leader ramped up his rhetoric further on Tuesday, warning "a whole civilisation will die" if the Islamic republic did not heed the warning.
+The US leader ramped up his rhetoric further earlier on Tuesday, warning "a whole civilisation will die" if the Islamic Republic did not heed the warning.

-In his post, Pakistan's Sharif urged Iran to open the Strait of Hormuz - vital conduit for the world's oil and gas supply - "for a corresponding period of two weeks as a goodwill gesture."
+In his post, Prime Minister Sharif urged Iran to open the Strait of Hormuz - a vital conduit for the world's oil and gas supply - "for a corresponding period of two weeks as a goodwill gesture."

-Pakistan has emerged as a channel for messaging between Tehran and Washington, seeking to mediate to prevent the Middle East conflict from escalating further.
+Pakistan has emerged as a channel for messaging between Tehran and Washington, seeking to mediate to prevent further escalation of the Middle East conflict.

 Islamabad has said it is ready to host "meaningful talks" between the United States and Iran.